 At first, we just kept a towel handy.
 Later, we tried tying a scarf around his neck, and this became his lifelong drool protector.
 Of course, it also became quite fashionable as we would buy more and more colorful and outrageous handkerchiefs, and he loved every one of them.

 He showed a real sense of pride when we tied a new one around his neck.
 He seemed actually to parade it in front of the other dogs.

 Like just about everything else with Cody, it was cute.

 Yes, yes, and yes.

-We found Cody to be the most gentle of any big dog around our youngsters and, since we now have a 3 year old granddaughter as of the time of writing this, Cody was around since she was born and alway showed a keen interest in what she was doing, maintained a respectful distance from her, but was ever watchful over her.
+We found Cody to be the most gentle of any big dog around our youngsters.
+Since we now have a 3-year-old granddaughter when writing this, Cody was around since she was born and always showed a keen interest in what she was doing, maintained a respectful distance from her, but was ever watchful over her.